Early Retirement: What You Need to Know

 - The decision to retire early isn't always voluntary and can take us by surprise due to an unexpected layoff or opportunity to take a severance package.

 - Before you decide to take early retirement, check your financial savings.

 - Review your spending to develop a budget to determine your needs.

 - If you are considering early retirement, make a plan to change your lifestyle to include new hobbies or interests.

 - When thinking about voluntary early retirement, don't forget the additional costs and needs for health and medical needs and costs.

-The Coronavirus/Covid-19 pandemic has pushed many Americans into early retirement.
+Life events sometimes push many Americans into early retirement.
 For some, it is a result of unexpected layoffs or job eliminations.
-For others, it is simply a decision to speed up their planned retirement to avoid working in a tumultuous economy and changing workplace.
+For others, it is simply a decision to speed up their planned retirement to avoid working in a tumultuous economy or changing workplace.